 Emmaus Hertfordshire is one of 29 communities across the UK supporting more than 800 people, known within Emmaus as companions.
 Each community provides a home for as long as needed and meaningful work in a social enterprise.
 There are also five Emmaus groups currently working to open new communities.

-You only have to read the stories of some of the people we have supported to see what a difference Emmaus makes.
+You only have to read the stories of some of the people we have supported to see what a difference Emmaus makes or watch our video about life in our community:

 We offer people who have experienced homelessness with a place to call home for as long as they need it and meaningful work in our social enterprise.
 Living in a stable environment with the opportunity to gain new skills helps our companions to regain any lost self-esteem and confidence so they can get back on their feet.